 - Learn about a special kind of excursion grove in “Twombly.”

 - Learn more about Forest View — and what became of it — in “The Three Ghosts of Forest View.”

-In 1915, to accommodate the automobile, still a relatively new feature of American life, the Commission began construction of Henry Hudson Drive, a unique “motor trail” through the park.
+Beginning in 1912, to accommodate the automobile, still a relatively new feature of American life, the Commission began construction of Henry Hudson Drive, a unique “motor trail” through the park.
 Around the same time, the Commission built ferry approach roads and docks for a pair of large vehicular ferry services.
 One operated from Dyckman Street in Manhattan to Englewood Landing, the other from Yonkers to Alpine Landing.
 Boat basins were built at both ferry landings, along with picnic groves and other amenities.